eltonvs/coding-style/README.md

 This repository wasn't created to be a complete coding guide, it's just a way to documentate ~~my OCD~~ and share my coding style to receive contributions and improvements from other developers.

-This is a living document and contributions are aways welcome!
+This is a living document and contributions are always welcome!

 ## Index